 Fact #4: There’s a new generation of Romanian wine makers

 In the last ten years, a new generation of wine makers has broken onto the scene.
-These are small, craft producers, who took advantage of EU funds to invest in new winemaking technology and replant older vines with better quality clones.
+These small, craft producers have taken advantage of EU funds to invest in new winemaking technology.
+They replant older vines with better quality clones.

 They experiment with the winemaking style, taking a new world approach to the process.
 Some of them even hire oenologists from France and Germany to help them express the best of the terroir.

-These niche producers dedicate an important percentage of their produce to premium, high-quality wine, made from the best grapes and with the highest care and attention.
+These niche producers dedicate a percentage of their produce to premium, high-quality wine.
+These wines feature the best grapes and have the highest care and attention.

 Here at Vincarta, we want to draw attention to these quality producers.
 The list is not exhaustive, but provides a good example of what to look for on the label.
-Most of them are found in the Dealu Mare sub-region.
+You can find most of them in the Dealu Mare sub-region.
 Think of this as the ‘Bordeaux’ of Romanian wine.

 Look out for the following small producers in your next shop: